Worship With Us

 Prayer and Praise Group

-This fairly new worship happens every month on a Sunday afternoon between 5.00 and 6.15 pm.
+This relaxed worship happens every month on a Sunday afternoon between 5.00 and 6.15 pm, usually the third Sunday in the month.
 We begin with sharing a simple meal, generally home made soup and roll, then have some time enjoying relaxed worship music and then a time of sharing thoughts and prayers based on a different Bible passage each time.
 It doesn't have the feel or the "organisation" of a traditional church service.
 Give it a try, you might like this way of meeting with God.